hbctraining/DGE_workshop_salmon_online/lessons/08a_DGE_LRT_results.md

 DESeq2 also offers the Likelihood Ratio Test as an alternative **when evaluating expression change across more than two levels**.
 Genes which are identified as significant, are those that are changing in expression in any direction across the different factor levels.

 Generally, this test will result in a larger number of genes than the individual pair-wise comparisons.
-While the LRT is a test of significance for differences of any level(s) of the factor, one should not expect it to be exactly equal to the union of sets of genes using Wald tests (although we do expect a majority overlap).
+While the LRT is a test of significance for differences of any level(s) of the factor, one should not expect it to be exactly equal to the union of sets of genes using Wald tests (although we do expect a high degree of overlap).

 ## The `results()` table